Full Cycle: A World Odyssey: Background

-After producing three mountain-bike video titles in the late 1980s and early 1990s, including The Great Mountain Biking Video, "the world's first mountain biking video," Schulze and Mooney decided to make an "Endless Summer on Mountain Bikes" and worked with four different camera operators during several phases of their journey.
-Mark Schulze, himself an award-winning Director of Photography, shot many of the scenic clips.
+After producing three mountain-bike video titles in the late 1980s and early 1990s, including The Great Mountain Biking Video, "the world's first mountain biking video," Schulze and Mooney decided to make the Endless Summer on Mountain Bikes video and worked with four camera operators during several phases of their journey.
+Mark Schulze, himself an award-winning director of photography, shot many of the scenic clips.
 Jimmy Gareri shot aerial footage in San Diego.
-Mark Eveslage, a National Geographic Director of Photography, videotaped in the U.S, Costa Rica, South Pacific and India locations.
-Dick Crow who also wore a Steadicam rig for many of his shots, videotaped in the European locations.
-And Ralph Chaney videotaped in Vancouver and Whistler, Canada.
-It took two years for the couple to acquire 75 hours of footage which was then edited down into a two-hour broadcast-quality documentary by their friend, Steve Langius.
+Mark Eveslage, a National Geographic director of photography, videotaped in the United States, Costa Rica, South Pacific, and India locations.
+Dick Crow, who also wore a Steadicam rig for many of his shots, videotaped in the European locations.
+Ralph Chaney videotaped in Vancouver and Whistler, Canada.
+Schultze and Mooney took two years to acquire 75 hours of footage, which was then edited into a two-hour, broadcast-quality documentary by their friend, Steve Langius.

-Shots include: city life in Vancouver, London, Athens, Adelaide, assorted villages around the globe, the American Southwest, South Australia's Flinders Ranges and Kangaroo Island, the Matterhorn and snowy summer Alps, Welsh moors, forests and waterfalls, Tahitian jagged volcanic peaks, caves, rainbows, British Columbian bears, Brazilian street dancers in Geneva, an Indian elephant lifting a bicycle and India's Himalayas and spiritual culture.
+Shots include: city life in Vancouver, London, Athens, Adelaide, an assortment of villages around the globe, the American Southwest, South Australia's Flinders Ranges and Kangaroo Island, the Matterhorn and snowy summer Alps, Welsh moors, forests and waterfalls, Tahitian jagged volcanic peaks, caves, rainbows, British Columbian bears, Brazilian street dancers in Geneva, an Indian elephant lifting a bicycle and India's Himalayas and spiritual culture.

-Schulze and Mooney logged all the footage from their journey and began to market it as stock clips with their company, New & Unique Videos, thus becoming San Diego's first stock footage library.
+Schulze and Mooney logged all the footage from their journeys and began to market them as stock clips with their company New & Unique Videos, thus creating San Diego's first stock footage library.